Style & Substance

 Style & Substance is an American sitcom television series created by Peter Tolan, starring Jean Smart and Nancy McKeon that aired on CBS from January 5 to September 2, 1998.

 Premise

-Jean Smart is Chelsea Stevens, a Martha Stewart-like star of a how-to home show, and Nancy McKeon as her producer, Jane Sokol, a small-town girl new to New York City.
+Jean Smart is Chelsea Stevens, a Martha Stewart-like star of a how-to home show, and Nancy McKeon is her producer, Jane Sokol, a small-town girl new to New York City.
 Chelsea Stevens was an expert cook, decorator, and party planner who knew much more about thread-count than she did relationships.
 She was well-meaning at times, but her narcissism usually got in the way of actually understanding anyone else's problems.
 Stories generally centered on Chelsea's predilection for saying and doing outrageous things, and Jane's efforts to clean up the messes that resulted from Chelsea's antics.